magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_prompt.md

 ---

 <h2>Overview </h2>
-The Magento propmp widget is an extension for modal window widget It contains a cancel and a confirmation button.
-Prompt widget require a callback functions.
+The Magento propmp widget implements a modal pop-up window with a cancel and a confirmation button.

+It extends the <a href="{{site.gdeurl}}javascript-dev-guide/widgets/widget_modal.html">Magento modal widget</a>.

 The confirmation widget source is <a href="{{site.baseurl}}app/code/Magento/Ui/view/base/web/js/modal/prompt.js">app/code/Magento/Ui/view/base/web/js/modal/prompt.js</a>